abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/ml.md

 - supervised
   - the computer learns by making use of **labeled data**
   - each training data is labeled
+    - Example:
-    - Example: mail that is spam or not.
-We feed the computer with mail that we know are spam are not
+      - mail that is spam or not.
+      - We train the computer with mail that we know they are spam are not
 - unsupervised
   - the computer learns by making use of **unlabeled data**
+    - Example:
-    - Example: categorize a book on basis of title and other infos
+      - categorize a book on basis of title and other infos.
+      - We train the computer with book we suppose it category.
 - enforcement
   - intelligent software agents take actions in 1 env and automatically try to improve its behavior
-  - usually works with a system of rewards and punishement
+  - usually works with a system of rewards and punishements.

 # {{ site.data.name.process }}
 Learning phase